 Real-time security footage is useful on several levels.
 If you’re in an isolated space within your building, and you need to keep an eye on employees or customers, you can use cameras to give you the opportunity to see everything from a distance.
 Given the fact that you can’t be at your business every waking minute, it’s also important to be able to see what’s going on while you’re a block or even a country away.
 Camera systems that can be accessed remotely are a must in both scenarios.

 Another good rule of thumb when it comes to security is to have a running list of your assets.
 What tools do you own, and when did you acquire them?
 What goods do you have on display?
 Keeping inventory not only keeps you organized but allows you to check your belongings against camera evidence should you ever need to.
 Finally, make sure you can access the system remotely, be confident in the picture you’re going to see and support the footage you will collect with a running inventory of goods or assets.
 So, whether you own a jewelry business in Buckhead or a home goods store in Marietta, consider this information when you begin searching for a security camera installation service in Atlanta.
-To see what real-time security systems today can do to help protect your assets watch this video, https://youtu.be/pXEkbuqr2ds.
+To see what real-time security systems today can do to help protect your assets watch this video, Real Time Security.
 The measures outlined in this article are one step to help you protect against thieves like the ones seen here.

 Read More